harveybc/don/README_client_MQL4.md

 * __evaluation_id__: identification of the pending evaluation, to be used from the following request.

-After a successful request (HTTP code:200), after a period of time, the client should start querying if the evaluation hasbeen done using the following request.
+After a successful request (HTTP response code:200), after a period of time, the client should start querying if the evaluation hasbeen done using the following request.

 ### 3. Evaluation Status Request (GET /evaluations/<evaluation_id>)